The CARES Act requires all colleges and universities participating in the program to provide access to the following information.

 - Outreach Effort 3 – All eligible students were emailed information about the CARES ACT and were provided a direct link to an application for funds on our foundation website.
 Requests were reviewed and funds disbursed based on needs of those applying.
 Award amounts varied based on request and availability of funds.

-Phase II (Representing two-thirds of the funds)
+Phase II (Representing two-thirds of the funds and is now closed)